mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

     [AnimatedChart1]: ../../assets/tutorials/chart/animated_bar_chart_1.png

-Having unveiled our animated bar chart showcasing population development per country, it's apparent that crucial details are overshadowed by the legend.
+Having unveiled our animated bar chart showcasing population development per country, it's clear that crucial details are overshadowed by the legend.
 Next, we will try to tweak our prompt to group the countries into continents and improve the overall layout.

 !!! example "Vizro-AI animated chart"